 Once you retire from work, you need to replace your salary with some other sources of regular income.

 The basic premise is that you are looking for stable income during retirement.
-Suggestion of exact financial products during retirement is not possible without complete assessment of your risk profile, financial assets (retirement corpus), expenses etc.
+The suggestion of exact financial products during retirement is not possible without complete assessment of your risk profile, financial assets (retirement corpus), expenses etc.

 You need to assess the product suitability for yourself.
 Seek services of a financial planner or a SEBI registered Investment Adviser if required.